 United States war memorials are erected as prominent ways of acknowledging and honoring those who have sacrificed their lives for their country.

-The Purpose of War Memorials
+The Purpose of US War Memorials

 United States war memorials are places where everyone can go to mourn, reflect and pay tribute.
 These memorials also serve the purpose of teaching others about the past and giving an insight into historic events that have shaped this country's history.